 Home Insurance Does Not Cover Rental Property

-Even though damage may not even be related to the home sharing activity, like in the event of a random rain storm where water damage happens, or a break-in theft, this bad luck requires insurance coverage to protect you just like it does every other day.
+Even though damage may not even be related to the home-sharing activity—say a random rainstorm causes water damage, or a break-in theft occurs—this bad luck requires insurance coverage to protect you just like it does every other day.
 The most important thing is to get insurance that will protect you.
 For this, the insurance company needs to be aware of your circumstances, or your policy could be rendered invalid.

-Affordable Coverage May Be Available to You for Airbnb Rentals and Home Sharing
+Affordable Home-Sharing Coverage May Be Available

 - Exclude home-sharing but still allow you to keep traditional homeowners coverage